Happy Hippie Foundation

-The Happy Hippie Foundation is an American non-profit organization founded by entertainer Miley Cyrus on September 17, 2014, and officially launched to the public on May 5, 2015.
+The Happy Hippie Foundation is an American non-profit organization founded by American singer and entertainer Miley Cyrus on September 17, 2014, and officially launched to the public on May 5, 2015.
 The foundation focuses on youth homelessness (particularly among LGBTQ youth), the LGBTQ community, and other vulnerable populations.

 Background

 By 2014, Miley Cyrus had a history of using her fame as a platform for philanthropy, including significant donations to charitable organizations, charity singles, performances at benefit concerts and the donation of personal items to auctions.

 At the 2014 MTV Video Music Awards (in August 2014), Miley Cyrus's award for Video of the Year ("Wrecking Ball") was accepted by a young man named Jesse Helt in honor of "the 1.6 million runaways and homeless youth in the United States who are starving, lost and scared for their lives right now."
 Helt directed viewers to get involved by visiting Cyrus's Facebook page and donating to My Friend's Place, an organization helping homeless youth in the Los Angeles area; they raised more than $200,000 in twenty-four hours.
 Cyrus took inspiration from the 45th Academy Awards in 1973, at which Marlon Brando sent Sacheen Littlefeather to decline his Best Actor award.

-Cyrus began planning and developing her organization over the summer of 2014, after getting involved with My Friend's Place, and registering the website on September 17.
+Cyrus began planning and developing her organization over the summer of 2014, after getting involved with My Friend's Place, and registered the website on September 17.
 Cyrus drove even harder to launch her non-profit to the public after the death of Leelah Alcorn in late December.
 Alcorn was a male-to-female transgender teenager whose suicide attracted international attention.
 Cyrus stated, "That's what I wanted to do.
 That's what made me happy.
 And that's what Happy Hippie is about: doing what you do, being happy, and not hurting anyone.
 It gave me meaning in everything."
 Cyrus was also a spokesperson for the MAC AIDS Fund in 2015, to help transgender people living with HIV in L.A. and San Francisco find medical care and housing.

+In 2024 Cyrus announced that the foundation would be renamed as Miley Cyrus Foundation.